VW labor boss demands commitment to battery production: Sueddeutsche

-FRANKFURT Volkswagen (VOWG_p.DE) should commit to investing in the development and production of batteries for electric cars, the carmaker's works council chief Bernd Osterloh told a German newspaper.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) should commit to investing in the development and production of batteries for electric cars, the carmaker's works council chief Bernd Osterloh told a German newspaper.

 "Volkswagen has to build its own competencies in the area of cells and batteries on the research and development side," the paper quoted Osterloh as saying in an interview to be published in daily Sueddeutsche Zeitung on Tuesday.